Jennie-geo/hell-world/README.md

 Hi everyone,
 getting into tech industry was the best decision ever.
-Though, am have lots of challenges now, but i know i can never give up.
+Though, am having lots of challenges now, but IMPOSSIBILITY is a word that i had buried a long time ago.